 The International ENERGY GLOBE Awards / World Award for Sustainability are means to raise awareness on this issue, to showcase best practice solutions from a variety of countries, to motivate people to contribute their share and to convince governments to provide the necessary framework.

 The international ENERGY GLOBE Award distinguishes the best projects in the five categories earth, fire, water, air and youth.
-The 1st prize in each category is endowed with 10.000 Euro.
+10,000 Euro will be divided equally among the categories.